Campus Improvement Plan

 Demographics Summary

 Meadow Wood Elementary School serves students in grades PK-5 within the Spring Branch Independent School District (SBISD).
+Enrollment trends showed an increase of 55 students from the 2023-2024 school year to the 2024–2025 school year.

 Enrollment Trends: